 Update 3: June 2020.
 Solar Cycle 25 has begun (https://spaceweather.com/archive.php?view=1&day=03&month=06&year=2020)

 - Years ago I worked at the University of Utah Medical School – Radiobiology Lab.
 Our experiments pertained to plutonium.
 New employees expected to handle the materials underwent whole body radiation testing.
 That is we measure how much radioactive material a person had in their body before starting work (We all have radioactive isotopes in our bodies naturally).
-Later this could be tested again to determine whether the individual absorbed any additional isotopes while working at the lab.
-Due to the presence of the natural background radiation, which includes cosmic rays entering thru the atmosphere, there is addition radiation the detectors would measure.
-To minimize the background radiation the whole body radiation tests were conducted in an iron vault; made from 9 feet of WWII battleship iron plate.
-This was done so the 9 feet of iron shielding would block out most of the natural background radiation while the person’s measurements were taken.
+Later, this could be tested again to determine whether the individual absorbed any additional isotopes while working at the lab.
+Due to the presence of the natural background radiation, which includes cosmic rays entering thru the atmosphere, there is additional radiation the detectors would measure in addition to the individual’s signal.
+To minimize the natural background radiation’s interference with the whole body radiation tests, these tests were conducted in an iron vault; made from 9 feet of WWII battleship iron plate.
+This was done so the 9 feet of iron shielding would block out, as much as practical, the natural background radiation while the person’s measurements were taken.
 Similarly, neutrino detection experiments are very delicate and require massive background noise shielding for the detectors.
-The first neutrino experiment was conducted in the Homestake Mine in So Dakota.
+The first neutrino experiment was conducted in the Homestake Mine in South Dakota.
 That mine is 8,000 feet deep.
-In this case the signal is so sensitive it needs the most shielding available – deep mines. ↩
+In this case the signal is so sensitive it needed the most shielding available – deep mines. ↩

 - See https://www.swpc.noaa.gov/phenomena/galactic-cosmic-rays See also the article: COSMIC RAYS ARE INTENSIFYING at https://spaceweather.com/archive.php?view=1&day=07&month=12&year=2019 See also Cosmic Ray Update at https://spaceweather.com/archive.php?view=1&day=13&month=12&year=2019 ↩